eCite Digital Repository

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Oncology and Carcinogenesis|
+|Research Group:||Oncology and carcinogenesis|

-|Research Field:||Oncology and Carcinogenesis not elsewhere classified|
+|Research Field:||Oncology and carcinogenesis not elsewhere classified|

-|Author:||Burgess, J (Professor John Burgess)|
+|UTAS Author:||Burgess, J (Professor John Burgess)|

 Repository Staff Only: item control page